-The initiative will develop curricula for training courses
+The initiative developed curricula for training courses

 - for teachers in adult education: to enable them to mainstream information about cyber violence into their educational programmes and

 - for persons with intellectual disability: to empower them to stay safe online.

 Two 5-day courses were conducted – one in Portugal, one in Poland.

 Additionally, a digital guide for police was created to help officers communicate with a person with an intellectual disability.

 Read our articles on the be.safe project